jgumbley/Myrkwood/README.md

 As a product owner,
-I want a repeatable process, supported by a tool,
-So that I can identify the scope of security work
+I want a repeatable process, supported by a tool, so that I can identify the scope of security work and prioritise it appropriately.
-And prioritise it appropriately